ariadruker1/IND3156/README.md

 # IND3156
 Computer Programming Block 2 Summer 2018

 I wanted to work more with binary in a coded language beyond just discussion, whiteboard or use of the BigDecimal.
 Using what we learned on the whiteboard about using binary's 1's and 0's in different powers of base 2 locations to relay information.
 I chose to explore how getting a number can relay information about categories and overlap of categories.

-I used the C language to explore a way of knowing where students applied for university.
+## C Language University Applications

 I found [here](https://gcc.gnu.org/onlinedocs/gcc/Binary-constants.html) that in c I am able to use 0b as code for assigning values in binary.